Pig Island Thailand (Koh Madsum) With Kids – Family Guide 2025

 Final Thoughts on Visiting Pig Island with Kids

 Koh Madsum, or Pig Island, is a unique attraction and offers so much fun for families.
-Interacting with the friendly pigs is a highlight, especially for kids of all ages, and the island’s natural beauty adds to the charm.
+We all loved interacting with the friendly pigs.

 However, the growing number of tourists can make the visit a bit overwhelming.
 To make the most of your trip, I recommend booking a private tour to avoid the crowds and enjoy a more relaxed atmosphere.